ZeroWork

 1. The values are replaced before the code is executed.
 If you need dynamic getting and setting behavior within your code, you need to use getRef() and setRef().

-2. Beware to not change the way references are pasted when using these options - for example, when using these in-built options, the name is not in string.
-This is intended and not be confused with the arguments used in getRef().
+2. Beware to not change the way references are pasted when using these options - for example, when using these in-built options, the name is not a string.
+This is intended and not to be confused with the arguments used in getRef().